Juried Shows

 National Juried Exhibition

 Initiated decades ago, the annual National Juried Exhibition is open to nonmember U.S. resident artists, working in a diverse range of two- and three-dimensional media.
-Recent past jurors include nationally prominent art writers (John Yau, Jed Perl, Lance Esplund); artists (Susanna Coffey (2023), Clintel Steed, Paul Resika, Ronnie Landfield); art historians (Dore Ashton, Donald Kuspit); curators and gallerists specializing in contemporary works (Steven Harvey, Lori Bookstein, Peter Colon of DC Moore, Nancy Margolis, Andrew Arnot, Thomas Erben).
+Recent past jurors include nationally prominent art writers (John Yau, Jed Perl, Lance Esplund); artists (April Gornik, Susanna Coffey, Clintel Steed, Paul Resika, Ronnie Landfield); art historians (Dore Ashton, Donald Kuspit); curators and gallerists specializing in contemporary works (Steven Harvey, Lori Bookstein, Peter Colon of DC Moore, Nancy Margolis, Andrew Arnot, Thomas Erben).